vsatgit/nats-reference-example/README.md

 ├── .gitignore                          # lists directories/files to be ignored by git ├── Makefile                            # root level Makefile to mimic an actual feature repo Makefile ├── README.md
-├── docker-compose.yml                  # docker-compose to start/stop nats-server and nats-box
+├── compose.yml                         # docker compose to start/stop nats-server and nats-box
 ├── nats-make.mk                        # nats configuration specific commands are listed here, can be included as-is in a feature repo
 └── nats_configs                        # parent directory for all nats configuration artefacts
     ├── .env                            # nats specific environment variables